Will the lockdown be extended beyond May 3: Here are some pointers

 Coronavirus crisis: Union Home Minister asks Chief Ministers to strictly follow lockdown guidelines

 He emphasised on the significance of ensuring that more people download the AarogyaSetu app to bolster the efforts of the country in the battle against COVID-19.
-He said "we have to be brave and bring in reforms that touch the lives of common citizens."
+He said, "we have to be brave and bring in reforms that touch the lives of common citizens."

 He also suggested that people associated with Universities can be integrated on devising ways to fight the pandemic and strengthen research as well as innovation.